SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Located on Pier 39

-The second is the LaZer Challenge where you race around a dark room trying to avoid the lasers.
+The second is the LaZer Challenge, where you race around a dark room while attempting not to touch any of the lasers.

 Hyde & Beach and Taylor & Bay